 Arena.im is a cloud-based marketing platform for live experiences.
-Their mission is to empower media companies to take back ownership of their audience from social networks and grow their community on their website.
+Its mission is to empower media companies to take back ownership of their audiences from social networks and grow their communities on their website.

 Arena enables publishers, media and broadcasting companies to cover events such as news, sports, finance and tech.
-Through a powerful AI technology, Arena.im is capable to aggregate, curate and distribute content to any device, anytime, anywhere.
+Through a powerful AI technology, Arena.im can aggregate, curate and distribute content to any device, anytime, anywhere.

 Arena’s product is a real-time content platform.
-They cover live blogging for sports events.
-As part of it, there are many spikes in their traffic – during the Superbowl, for example.
-Serverless is great for this use case because it scales.
-There isn’t a lot of downtimes.
+Arena covers live blogging for sports events.
+As a result, there are many spikes in traffic during events–the Superbowl, for example.
+Serverless is ideal for this use case because it scales.
+It also has few downtimes.

+Arena chose Amazon Web Services (AWS) in order to gain agility and scale.
 The Arena team has been using serverless technologies since 2016.
-They use many AWS services and APIs: AWS Lambda, CloudWatch, DynamoDB, Elasticsearch, Redis, and Elasticcache, in addition to external APIs such as Google, Twitter, Stripe, and more.
+They use many AWS services and APIs: AWS Lambda, CloudWatch, DynamoDB, Elasticsearch, Redis, and ElastiCache, in addition to external APIs such as Google, Twitter, Stripe, and more.

-The number one issue Arena had was blindness to what was happening inside their application.
-Since they started the serverless project, they had difficulties getting alerts about problems such as timeouts, errors, exceptions, etc. Trying to optimize Lambda functions and cost of their stack was also very challenging.
+The number one issue for Arena was an inability to see what was happening inside its application.
+Since starting the serverless project, the developers had difficulties obtaining alerts about problems such as timeouts, errors, and exceptions.
+Trying to optimize Lambda functions and cost of the stack was also very challenging.

 They used AWS CloudWatch and tried several other vendors.
-While being helpful, none of them helped them solve complex issues quickly.
+While helpful, none of them solved complex issues quickly.

-Arena was looking for visibility into their distributed serverless application.
-The first benefit they saw in Epsagon was the tracing and easy-to-read diagrams.
+Arena was looking for visibility from Epsagon into their distributed serverless application.

-“The onboarding was really fast”, Says Arena’s CTO, Rodrigo Reis.
-“By simply deploying Epsagon’s CloudFormation template we immediately saw functions timing out we didn’t know about, or other failing functions we weren’t aware of.”
+“The onboarding was really fast,” said Arena’s CTO, Rodrigo Reis.
+“By simply deploying Epsagon’s CloudFormation template, we immediately saw functions timing out that we didn’t know about, or other failing functions that we weren’t aware of.”

-“The tracing library was installed very quickly”, Says Rodrigo.
+“The tracing library was installed very quickly,” said Rodrigo.
 “We saw graphs and diagrams right away.
-The team doesn’t want to spend time drawing these diagrams manually, it also takes a lot of time to keep them updated.
-Epsagon’s automated distribution helped a lot.
+The team doesn’t want to spend time drawing these diagrams manually.
+It also takes time to keep them updated.
+Epsagon’s automated distribution really helped.”

 Besides helping them keep track and troubleshoot their own application, Epsagon also provides visibility into the behavior of vendor APIs such as Stripe, Google, and Twitter.
-It encourages accountability of vendors over the performance of their APIs and how it’s affecting their customers’ business.
+It encourages vendor accountability about the performance of their APIs and how they are affecting customer business.

 Monitoring and logging in the same platform

-There are some solutions out there that report the executions and exceptions of Lambda functions.
-However, every time there was an issue, CTO Rodrigo Reis had to go to the AWS console and check CloudWatch, which was very time-consuming.
-With Epsagon, Arena can get errors and logs in the same platform, which is “one step less” and saves a lot of time.
+Some solutions report the executions and exceptions of Lambda functions.
+As a result, every time there was an issue, CTO Rodrigo Reis had to go to the AWS console and check CloudWatch, which was very time-consuming.
+With Epsagon, Arena can see errors and logs within the same platform, which is “one step less” and saves a time.

-Previously, using other solutions, Rodrigo’s team had to manually create alerts based on thresholds, but they didn’t know how to set them.
-There was a lot of trial and error involved, consuming a lot of time.
-Epsagon alerts them about issues they didn’t anticipate automatically, without any manual management.
-Rodrigo is excited about the upcoming anomaly detection which is coming soon in Epsagon.
+Previously, using other solutions, Rodrigo’s team had to manually create alerts based on thresholds, but they didn’t know what exact threshold to set.
+There was much trial and error, consuming valuable time.
+Epsagon alerts the team about issues they didn’t anticipate automatically, without any manual management, Rodrigo explained.
+Rodrigo is also using Epsagon’s anomaly detection.

 Epsagon’s automated monitoring provides Arena’s team with increased focus and developer velocity.
-As a CTO, it helps Rodrigo manage his team and focus more on the business rather than spending time troubleshooting.
+As a CTO, Rodrigo now can easily manage his team and focus more on the business rather than spending time troubleshooting.

 Better customer support

-Using Trace Search, Arena is able to locate transactions based on specific customer ID.
-It is very helpful to solve support tickets quickly.
+Using Trace Search, Arena is able to locate transactions based on a specific customer ID, which helps to solve support tickets quickly.

 Major reduction in troubleshooting time

-Compared to working with solely the AWS console, Rodrigo is seeing a total of 60%-80% reduction in troubleshooting time, helping the team focus on their business more than ever before.
+Compared to working with solely the AWS console, Arena is seeing a 60% to 80% reduction in troubleshooting time, allowing the team to focus on business more than ever before, Rodrigo said.

 Arena’s team has many Lambda functions and each of them is associated with a product.
-“Before Epsagon, I would lick my finger and point to the sky to estimate my serverless costs”, says Rodrigo.
+“Before Epsagon, I would lick my finger and point to the sky to estimate my serverless costs,” explained Rodrigo.
 “It was mostly trial and error: playing around with the maximum duration, the code size, and the Lambda’s configuration.
 AWS only provides the overall cost.”

-Using Epsagon, they now see the cost of each product.
-They constantly know the unit economics for each product and can prioritize the work on each product accordingly.
-This unit economics tells how much each feature costs, and see if they can optimize it or adjust its price.
-This leads to a simple ROI formula of their product.
+Using Epsagon, the CTO now can see the cost of each product.
+He constantly knows the unit economics for each product and can prioritize the work on each product accordingly.
+This unit economics tells how much each feature costs, and he can see whether to optimize it or adjust the price.
+This capability leads to a simple ROI formula for the product.

-The unit economics and the increased confidence helps the developer’s velocity and saves time for the team.
+The unit economics and the increased confidence improves developer velocity and saves time for the team.

-Epsagon helped the Arena team reduce their AWS Lambda cost in several ways:
+Epsagon helped the Arena team reduce the AWS Lambda cost in several ways:

 - Based on the cost information, they split high-cost functions into decoupled smaller functions that cost less.

-- They fixed timeouts which cause functions to cost more than they should.
+- They fixed timeouts that cause functions to cost more than they should.